Toward Metaphor-Fluid Conversation Design for Voice User Interfaces: Study 2: Comparing Metaphor-Fluid VUI to a Default VUI

 \subsection{Measures}

-To gain a detailed understanding of users' perspectives on metaphorical VUIs, we draw on the classification framework established by Wei et al.~\cite{Wei_Kim_Kuzminykh_2023}.
-This framework organizes user perceptions of CUIs into two pertinent dimensions: (1) perceptions regarding interaction with the agent and (2) perceptions of the agent's inherent characteristics.
-This classification stems from a literature review, focusing on commonly used metrics within CUI research to assess user experiences with VUIs and their views on agent attributes.
-Following this structure, our study incorporates these key metrics:
+To systematically capture users’ perceptions of metaphorical VUIs, we draw on the classification framework proposed by Wei et al.~\cite{Wei_Kim_Kuzminykh_2023}, which organizes evaluations of CUIs along two dimensions: (1) perceptions of interaction with the agent and (2) perceptions of the agent’s inherent characteristics.
+This framework synthesizes commonly used evaluative constructs in CUI research and provides a structured lens for examining both experiential and agent-centered assessments.
+Following this structure, we operationalize key metrics across both dimensions.